-The end of the Christmas break is upon us and whether you feel elated or devastated at the thought of sending your little ones back to school again, there is no denying that being prepared will make everything so much easier.
+The end of the Christmas break nearing, and whether you feel elated or devastated at the thought of sending your little ones back to school again, there is no denying that being prepared will make everything so much easier.

 Are you ready?
 Here are 10 little tips that will make the switch back to reality that much smoother: